ashinkarov/teaching/2012-2013-os/assignment-02/README.md

 _N_ forks, storing corresponding process ids in an array, and, after that, executes wait-calls for every child process.
 Each child process should call the dummy function shown below.
 Please be careful when measuring time.
-One of the ways to measure time accurately is by using the library rt.
+One of the ways to measure time accurately is by using the library `rt`.
 Consider the following template for your
 program:

 ```c